-How to Practice Gratitude Meditation
+How to Practice With a Gratitude Meditation Script

 Before we start – I am no ‘guru’ nor a spiritual expert.
 I just enjoy Meditation and Yoga and wanted to start a blog from my perspective of trying to create a daily routine that allows me a glimpse of the stillness they can bring.
 I try to link out to as many reputable sources within these posts as I can, some of these external links enable me to earn a commission which helps towards the running of the blog.